-In Singapore's water treatment plants, UV plays an important role in as it can kill bacteria and viruses.
+In Singapore's water treatment plants, UV plays an important role in disinfection and sterilisation as it can kill bacteria and viruses.

 Exposure to a suitable dose of UV light from the sun enables our body to produce vitamin D that is good for our bones, muscles, and immune system.